GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ‘.Bk

-’ accepts currently is
+’ currently accepts is

 -words

-In the example for the make command-line arguments (see
+the middle of options.
+In the example for make

-What's in a Name), the keep
+a Name), the keep prevents nroff from

-and the argument on separate lines.
+placing the flag and the argument on separate lines.

 -line